aoaow/ids706_individual_project1/README.md

 ## Introduction

 This project performs descriptive statistics on the breast cancer dataset using pandas.
 The project demonstrates efficient data processing, shared code usage, testing with `pytest` and `nbval`, and continuous integration using GitLab CI/CD.
+If interested, you can access a video of detailed instruction [here](https://youtu.be/cr253CVe2T0)

 ---